Arpeggio of Blue Steel: Manga

 The manga began serialization on September 30, 2009, in Shōnen Gahōsha's Young King OURs magazine.
-The first tankōbon volume was released on April 30, 2010; twenty-four volumes have been published as of December 30, 2022.
+The first tankōbon volume was released on April 30, 2010; twenty-nine volumes have been published as of July 30, 2025.
 A guide book which contain a short story and Drama CD was also released.
-The series was licensed by Seven Seas Entertainment in July 2013, who released the first volume on July 1, 2014; seventeen volumes have been released as of December 2020.
+The series was licensed by Seven Seas Entertainment in July 2013, who released the first volume on July 1, 2014; nineteen volumes have been released as of November 2021.

 A spin-off manga illustrated by TALI titled Salty Road which focuses on Takao, I-402, and Zuikaku during their infiltration of Yokosuka, began serialization on October 16, 2014, in Young King OURs magazine.

 Anime

 A CG rendered anime produced by Sanzigen titled Arpeggio of Blue Steel -Ars Nova-, began airing on October 7, 2013.
 The opening theme song is "Savior of Song" performed by Nano and MY FIRST STORY, and the two ending theme songs are performed by Trident which is composed of Mai Fuchigami, Manami Numakura, and Hibiku Yamamura: "Blue Field (ブルー・フィールド)" and "Innocent Blue".
 The television series features an anime original ending that differs from the plot of the manga.
 The rerun of the series on TV during 2014 was accompanied by a tie-in series of comedy shorts titled Kiri-Kuma's (Fog Bears) featuring the Fog characters in bear form.
 The anime television series has been licensed in North America by Crunchyroll, with distribution by Discotek Media, and they've released a Blu-ray/DVD Combo Pack of the series on November 4, 2016.

 In September 2013, it was announced that there would be a collaborative project between the Arpeggio of Blue Steel anime and the online game Kantai Collection.
 Illustrators for Kadokawa Games, including Shibafu and Konishi, are responsible for drawing some of the end cards, which feature crossovers with Kantai Collection characters.
 An Arpeggio of Blue Steel in-game special event for Kantai Collection also took place from 24 December 2013 to 6 January 2014.

 In June 2014, two animated films based on the manga were announced.
 The first, titled Arpeggio of Blue Steel -Ars Nova DC-, is a compilation of the TV series with extra scenes in its first half, with a new story in its second half.
 Nano performs the theme song, titled "Rock on.".
 The second film is an all new story.
 Both films were produced by the same staff of the anime series and released in 2015.

 In 2017, scholar Takayoshi Yamamura noted that anime was produced with the collaboration of JSDF Yokosuka District Headquarters and other parts of the JSDF.